0x416c6578/0x416c6578.github.io/posts/011-Attempts-Serial-Stuff.md

 A distance of ~30cm produces distance bytes in the range `0x4E` to `0x50`.
 Moving the "wall" closer causes byte 4 to decrease tp `0x00` until about 25cm, at which point that "valid data" flag switches to `0x00` and no valid data is sent.

+**MORE TO COME**

+## Notes to Self
+With big inductor at north of board, second top resistor in left hand 5 resistor network thing seemingly connects to the south most pin of the IR data receiver, through a 4.7k resistor.
+It connects through to pin 18 of the uC.
+Maybe the resistors near the unknown 8 pin IC that connect to the south-most pin of the IR receiver form a divider network that drops the output to 3v3?

+The south most pin of the IR receiver is connected through to the 5v input directly.
+The other pin of the IR receiver connects to pin 2? of the unknown IC.
+That will be our data signal I think.
+Online circuits seem to suggest putting the cathode output of the 2 pin photodiode through an op-amp.

+The IR photodiode looks like an SFH2701 from OSRAM, or a knockoff of such.

+AAAHHHH - finally deciphered markings on unknown IC - its an LM393.
+Power supply pins match up, pin 4 (that goes off to uC) is output 1.